Teenager arrested outside burglar funeral

 The 78-year-old was initially held on suspicion of murder following Mr Vincent's death, but he was later released with no further action.

-A cordon was set up around St Mary's Church in St Mary Cray for the service.
+A cordon was set up around St Mary's Church in St Mary Cray for the service and members of the public and journalists were advised to stay away.

 The body of Mr Vincent was carried in a silver Mercedes, which was followed by a long convoy of vehicles, with other people walking behind the cortege.

-Some mourners shouted abuse after seeing photographers waiting near the church and a missiles were thrown.
+Some mourners shouted abuse after seeing photographers waiting near the church.

-One man, who said he was "on the way back from a job interview", claimed he was hit by an egg as the procession passed.
+One man, who said he was on the way back from a job interview, said he was hit by an egg as the procession passed.

 At the scene: Helena Lee, BBC News correspondent

-As the funeral cortege arrived outside St. Mary's Church in Bromley, police and liaison officers stood close by.
+As the funeral cortege arrived outside St Mary's Church in Bromley, police and liaison officers stood close by.

 The hearse carrying Henry Vincent's coffin had a floral tribute with the word "Daddy".